Snowy Sidewalks, Cars, and the Michigan Snow Removal Law

-Michigan Snow Removal Law and Snowy Sidewalks
+Michigan Snow Removal Law

-Snowy Sidewalks Specifics
+Injuries Due to Snowy Sidewalks

 Cars Covered In Snow

-Michigan law restricts the operation of a vehicle if any object impairs the driver’s line of sight.
+Michigan law prohibits the operation of a vehicle if any object impairs the driver’s line of sight.
 Unfortunately, for those of us who dread clearing snow off our cars in the morning, this includes snow.
 Driver’s must either be able to see out of their rear windshield OR out of their side mirrors AND rearview mirror.
 However, it is also illegal for snow or ice to fall off cars and onto the road while driving.
 Drivers who fail to clear their cars properly may face tickets and fines.